Last time we highlighted some of the differences between active and passive media consumption.

 - Does it Work Without Visuals?
 When visual and auditory media work concurrently, they strengthen each other, but if the sound doesn’t stand on its own, you may have to go back to the drawing board.
 For more on this, see the previous Tyton Blog.

 - Does it Still Work Without Your Name?
 A lot of folks might balk at this one, and I’m not saying you should remove your name from the ad, but if you’ve been growing your audio brand with the necessary frequency and consistency, it can be done.
 Without paying direct attention to the words, your audience should recognize you within the first few seconds.
-When they recognize the brand sound, there’s a sudden shift in perception.
+When they recognize the brand sound, there’s a shift in perception.
+Suddenly you’re a familiar acquaintance instead of a stranger.
 You transcend the noise and step out of the background.
-Suddenly you’ve brought the listener into your world.
+You’ve brought the listener into your world.
 The familiar pace, feel, music, voice, writing style, and of course the audio logo will set a tone that will function with just as much speed and efficacy, if not more, than your visual brand.